Jenny Graham Cycles Around The World In Under 125 Days, Shattering Record

 Already more than 100 days into his journey, Condell hopes to continue.
 He tells Australia's ABC that offers of help have poured in, and that he could still finish his trip before his 19th birthday in March.

-After news spread that Condell's bike was taken from outside of a hostel where he was staying, bike company Cervelo said it would send him a new one.
+After news spread that Condell's bike was taken from outside a hostel where he was staying, bike company Cervelo said it would send him a new one.

 Condell's itinerary calls for him to head to New Zealand next, before riding across the middle of the U.S.